gtechzilla/bank_data/README.md

 ---

-<p align="center"> Using data from a Portugesse bank,our task is to classify which customers of the bank are likely to subscribe to a term deposit or not.On identification of the customers likely to subscribe,the marketing team can focus their marketing resources on these customers.
-This will ensure that the bank is able to turn potential customers into actual customers without using resources on customers who are likely not to subscribe.
+<p align="center"> Using data from a Portugesse bank,our task is to classify which customers of the bank are likely to subscribe to a term deposit or not.
+Here we employ various machine learning algorithm so as to classify the customers.
+We explore the data using Tableau and preprocess it using various python libraries before creating our machine learning models.
     <br>
 </p>